mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

 Perhaps more critically, we haven't measured the amount of communication required to run the protocols, which most significantly boils down to a few messages for each multiplication.
 To run any extensive computation using the simple protocols above it is clearly preferable to have the three parties connected by a high-speed local network, yet more advanced protocols not only reduce the amount of data sent back and forth, but also improve other properties such as the number of rounds (down to a small constant in the case of [garbled circuits](https://en.wikipedia.org/wiki/Garbled_circuit)).

-Finally, we have treated the protocols and the machine learning processes orthogonally, letting the latter use the former only in a black box fashion.
-Adapting one to the other requires expertise in both domains but may yield significant improvements in the overall performance.
+Finally, we have mostly treated the protocols and the machine learning processes orthogonally, letting the latter use the former only in a black box fashion except for computing the Sigmoid.
+Further adapting one to the other requires expertise in both domains but may yield significant improvements in the overall performance.